yashbonde/freeciv-python/README.md

 19.11.2018: Add template for freeciv-python environment, find templates and further ideas in `/python_core` folder

 08.11.2018: Repo created with initial commit containing [Monte Carlo Agent](http://groups.csail.mit.edu/rbg/code/civ/)

-## Credits
-The credit for the base code has to be given to the authors of [freeciv repo](https://github.com/freeciv/freeciv).